 Ecological Disaster Risk Reduction (ECO DRR)

-The Mission Samriddhi ECO-DRR (Ecosystem-Based Disaster Risk Reduction) Project is a transformative initiative led by SEEDS in partnership with Mission Samriddhi, UNICEF and IIT Gandhinagar.
-It aims to restore rural ecosystems, reduce disaster risks, and build community resilience to climate change.
+The Mission Samriddhi ECO-DRR (Ecosystem-Based Disaster Risk Reduction) Project is a pioneering initiative implemented by SEEDS NGO in collaboration with Mission Samriddhi, UNICEF, and IIT Gandhinagar.
+The project aims to harness the power of ecosystem restoration and nature-based solutions to reduce disaster risks, adapt to climate change, and build long-term community resilience.
+By linking traditional knowledge with scientific tools, ECO-DRR creates a sustainable model where communities become both the protectors and beneficiaries of their environment.

 Key Project Interventions